Lakes Conference

-The Lakes Conference is a high school athletic conference whose members are located in mid-sized cities in northwest Iowa.
-Most of the schools are located in their respective county seats.
+The Lakes Conference was an American high school athletic conference whose members were located in mid-sized cities in northwest Iowa.
+Most of the schools were located in their respective county seats.

 Member schools

-The conference's current lineup consists of five schools in northwestern Iowa.
+The conference's last lineup consisted of five schools in northwestern Iowa.
 Since Iowa is the only state in the nation that maintains separate governing bodies for boys' and girls' athletics, the classifications are different for each gender.

 The Iowa High School Athletic Association is divided into classes (from largest to smallest) 4A, 3A, 2A, 1A, A, and 8-player for football while the Iowa Girls High School Athletic Union is divided into classes 1A (smallest schools) to 5A (largest schools).